openSUSE/news-o-o/_posts/2012-10-15-announcing-opensuse-conference-2012-sponsors.markdown

 - Project
 ---

 Next weekend the openSUSE Conference 2012 begins.
 Please join us October 20-23 at the Czech Technical University in Prague.
 This year, the openSUSE conference co-locates with the Czech [LinuxDays event](http://linuxdays.cz/), the SUSE Labs and a [Gentoo minisummit](http://gentoo.org/).
-The openSUSE Conference takes place from October 20-23, Â while LinuxDays are on Saturday 20th and Sunday 21st.
+The openSUSE Conference takes place from October 20-23,  while LinuxDays are on Saturday 20th and Sunday 21st.